How To (Responsibly) Talk To Girls About Gaining Or Losing Weight

 What to Do When There Are Real Weight Concerns

 As much as modeling healthy eating and exercising behaviors help, it doesn’t eliminate the risk of children becoming overweight and unhealthy.
-Experts overwhelmingly recommend moms and dads bring genuine health concerns about weight and eating to their pediatricians, without their children present.
+Experts overwhelmingly recommend parents bring genuine health concerns about weight and eating to their pediatricians, without their children present.
 If their concerns are warranted, doctors can recommend healthy lifestyle changes.
 This sends children the message that a medical intervention is taking place, not that their body should be a source of shame.

 This article was originally published on